stjude-rust-labs/wdl/README.md

 ## ✨ The `wdl` CLI tool

-The `wdl` CLI tool provides a few commands to assist in the development of the `wdl` family of crates.
+The `wdl` CLI tool provides commands to assist in the development of the `wdl` family of crates.

 The `wdl` CLI tool can be run with the following command: